K-Yo/splunk_exporter/README.md

 - add to config the list of metrics to export (index + name)
 - create an helper for logging
 - cut http in smaller bits
+- add API metrics (see old commits) because internal metrics are not reliable